100 Best Gothic Books and Stories (of All Time)

 What It's About: Falsely accused of rape, Lester Ballard – a violent, dispossessed man who haunts the hill country of East Tennessee – is released from jail and allowed to roam at will, preying on the population with his strange lusts.
 His everyday actions are transformed into stunning scenes of the comic and the grotesque...

-horror southern gothic novels
+horror southern gothic cormac mccarthy

 Cat on a Hot Tin Roof